WebCuratorTool/webcurator-v2-legacy/wct-harvest-agent/readme.md

 ### Additional Notes
-This Harvest Agent implementation handles the creation and cleanup up jobs within the Heritrix 3.x instance.
-You should active job directories within Heritrix while a harvest is running and waiting to be completed.
+This Harvest Agent implementation handles the creation and cleanup up of jobs within the Heritrix 3.x instance.
+You should only see job directories within Heritrix while a harvest is running or waiting to be completed.
 Once the harvest is complete and WCT has transferred the assets, logs and reports to the Store then the Heritrix job is torn down and directory deleted.
 The only occasions where a Heritrix job directory will not be cleaned up is if a job fails to build/start or an error has occurred during the harvest.
 This allows you to investigate the Heritrix job log to determine the cause.

 If you run multiple Harvest Agents with WCT, then you may wish to run a combination of the old Harvest Agent and this new implementation.
-To ensure your harvests go to the desired Harvest Agents, then you will want to use the 'Harvest Now' function on the Target Instance to direct to the correct harvester.
+To ensure your harvests go to the desired Harvest Agents, you will want to use the 'Harvest Now' function on the Target Instance to direct it to the correct harvester.
 Otherwise WCT will handle the allocation from the harvester pool.

-Please note the Heritrix version under a Target Instance will still show as "Heritrix v1.14.1", this is hardwired in WCT-Core to be taken from the old Heritrix dependency.
+The Heritrix version under a Target Instance will still show as "Heritrix v1.14.1", this is hardwired in WCT-Core to be taken from the old Heritrix dependency version.
 There is a fix committed in this branch, if you want to recompile the WCT-Core module.

 ### Troubleshooting
 * In order to interface with Heritrix 3.x outside of WCT, you can either use the UI if accessing from the same host, or